 There’s no better time to start your interim endeavors than now.
-The demand for interim talent is higher than ever, and the labor market is shifting permanently.
+The demand for interim talent is higher than ever as the labor market continues to shift.
 By joining the Business Talent Group community, you’ll gain access to our network of Fortune 500 clientele and exclusive, exciting interim projects that are added daily.

 In the meantime, listen to the full webinar for more insights from these interim industry experts.